AdrienneGast/BearDepredation/FR-IT/README.md

     >;
     out skel qt;
     ```
      2. Quick visualization to see each category.
-We will then categorize roads/traisl as 3 1:paved roads, 2:unpaved roads, 3:path and footways
+     3. Reprojection in LAEA
+        - load geoJSON files in QGis
+        - create a new field with "1" in it (field calculator)
+        - suppress field columns (too much)
+        - dissolve all files in a row ()
      4. Merge the data with 3 categories 1:paved roads, 2:unpaved roads, 3:foot trails
      merge in QGis paths for Pyrenees

-     reprojection in LAEA
-     5. Do we rasterize?
-Or do we keep it as shapefiles to compute "true" distances?
-     test for rasterizing path in Pyrenees
+     5. We rasterize because shapefiles are very heavy and caluclations in R are too much to handle

 6. **WATERBODIES AND WATERS**
     1. From Copernicus